Azurehappen/Virtual-Network-DGNSS-Project/VN_DGNSS_Client/README.md

 ## Arguments reqiurements:
 ### 1. com port
+Check the serial port number using 'ls /dev' in ubuntu.
 ### 2. receiver option:
 The client has predesigned configuration for ublox M8P and ZED-F9P.